JIRA: Security of processing

 - lessens risk, outages and defects

-For more information on change management, please review Managing changes with your IT service desk.
+For more information on change management, please review Managing changes with your IT service project.

 Authentication and Authorization

 Implementing security is an essential part of integrating with JIRA.
 It lets Atlassian applications protect customer data from unauthorized access and from malicious or accidental changes.
 It also allows administrators to install add-ons with confidence, letting users enjoy the benefits of add-ons in a secure manner.

 There are two parts to securing your JIRA add-on or integration: authentication and authorization.
 Authentication tells JIRA the identity of your add-on or integration, authorization determines what actions it can take within JIRA.
 More information: Security overview.

 Authentication is the process of identifying your add-on or integration to JIRA and is the basis for all other security.
 The JIRA platform, JIRA Software, and JIRA Service Desk REST APIs can use one of the following two methods to authenticate clients directly.

 - JIRA Developer Documentation : JIRA REST API Example - Cookie-based Authentication